On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \begin{definition} Let $L$ be the two-sorted language where the symbols $p_0,p_1,\dots$ denote \emph{points} and the symbols $\ell_0,\ell_1,\dots$ denote \emph{lines}, the symbol $p\, \vert\,\ell$ means that the point $p$ is \emph{incident} with the line $\ell$, and the symbol $\ell_0\parallel \ell_1$ means the two lines $\ell_0$ and $\ell_1$ are \emph{parallel}.
-The theory of \emph{affine planes} consists of the following axioms: \begin{enumerate}[(1)] \item the parallelism relation $\parallel$ is an equivalence relation; \item every two distinct points $p_0,p_1$ have a unique common incident line $p_0\lor p_1$; \item every two non-parallel lines $\ell_0,\ell_1$ have a unique common incident point $\ell_0\wedge \ell_1$; \item given a point $p$ and a line $\ell$, there is a unique line $\ell'$ s.t. $p\, \vert\,\ell'$ and $\ell'\parallel \ell$. \end{enumerate} The universal fragment of the theory of affine planes is axiomatised by the axioms (1) saying that parallelism is an equivalence relation and the uniqueness requirements from axioms (2), (3) and (4), i.e., the formulas saying that the line incident to two given points, the point incident to two non-parallel lines, and the line incident to a point and parallel to a line are all unique.
+The theory of \emph{affine planes} consists of the following axioms: \begin{enumerate}[(1)] \item the parallelism relation $\parallel$ is an equivalence relation; \item every two distinct points $p_0,p_1$ have a unique common incident line $p_0\lor p_1$; \item every two non-parallel lines $\ell_0,\ell_1$ have a unique common incident point $\ell_0\wedge \ell_1$; \item given a point $p$ and a line $\ell$, there is a unique line $\ell'$ s.t. $p\, \vert\,\ell'$ and $\ell'\parallel \ell$. \end{enumerate} The universal fragment of the theory of affine planes is axiomatised by the axiom (1) saying that parallelism is an equivalence relation, and by the formulas saying that the line incident to two given points, the point incident to two non-parallel lines, and the line incident to a point and parallel to a line are all unique.
 We refer to models of this universal theory as \emph{partial affine planes}. \end{definition}